Grand Theft Auto Online: 2025

-On 4 March 2025, to coincide with the next-gen update of the Windows version of the game, Rockstar released a minor content update introducing the McKenzie Field Hangar as a new purchasable property, additional vehicles and aircraft, and a new series of missions titled Oscar Guzman Flies Again.
+On 4 March 2025, to coincide with the release of the enhanced version of the game for PC, Rockstar released a minor content update introducing the McKenzie Field Hangar as a purchasable property, additional vehicles and aircraft, and a new series of missions titled Oscar Guzman Flies Again.
 On 17 June, the Money Fronts update was released, introducing new purchasable properties to be used as fronts for money laundering: a car wash, a cannabis dispensary, and a helitour company.
 The update also added new vehicles, clothing items, and missions related to each of the new businesses, which increase their revenue and allow them to maintain their legitimate facade.